js-kyle/mincer/README.md

 When you mount an environment, all of its assets are accessible as logical paths underneath the *mount point*.
-For example, if you mount your environment at `/assets` and request the URL `/assets/application.js`, Sprockets will search your load path for the file named `application.js` and serve it.
+For example, if you mount your environment at `/assets` and request the URL `/assets/application.js`, Mincer will search your load path for the file named `application.js` and serve it.

 ``` javascript